Vets-Who-Code/Prework/modules/capstone.md

 - "Walk me through how this function works"
 - "Why did you choose this approach?"
 - "What happens when a user clicks this?"
+- "What happens when the Projects page loads?"
+- "What happens if `projects.json` fails to load?"
 - "How would you add [feature] to this?"
 - "What was the hardest part of building this?"
 - "If you had more time, what would you improve?"